Diamonds – a buyer’s guide

 The quality of the polish on facets is also important for the brightness of a diamond.
 Poorly polished facets will not allow enough light to go into the diamond or to reflect off facets.
 When polished and flat, they act like small mirrors, reflecting light back out to the eye.

-Generally, the fewer inclusions there are, the more valuable the stone.
+Generally, (for colourless diamonds) the fewer and smaller the inclusions, the more valuable the diamond.

-Buy diamonds based on how they look, not just how they read
+Select diamonds based on how they look, not how they read

 In the GIA system, there are 11 grades (from the top):

-Note: It’s very difficult for an untrained person to distinguish between an FL and an SI² diamond.
+NOTE: It’s very difficult for an untrained person to distinguish between a VS and an SI² diamond.
 It’s only when you get into the ‘I’ (or Piqué) grades that the imperfections start to become more visible.

 The Scandinavian diamond nomenclature (Scan.
 D.N.) and other systems vary slightly in their classifications.
 The most obvious is in the I 1 to I 3 range where clarity is often referred to as P 1, P 2 and P 3 (where ‘P’ stands for Piqué — pronounced pee-kay).
 This is relevant for diamonds graded by HRD (Antwerp).